 You may find a little hyperbole and vitriol in these next couple of pages.
-After all, as the PC lead on the Gas Plant Scandal, I joined my colleagues in committee for over a year as we attempted to get to the truth.
-Through summer and winter breaks, with daily meetings and twice-weekly televised Hearings, we faced an entrenched Liberal opposition.
+After all, as the PC lead for most of the Gas Plant Scandal, I had a front-row seat.
+Working through summer and winter Legislative breaks, with daily meetings and twice-weekly televised Hearings, we faced an entrenched Liberal opposition.
 Premier Dalton McGuinty mocking me didn't help.
-After I first announced in the Legislature that this would be another "billion dollar scandal", the then-Premier responded in the London Free Press, "I am waiting for the day when somebody says, 'Actually it's \$400 trillion', because, as I say, 'If Elvis says it, I've got to print it.'
+After I first announced in the Legislature that this would be another "billion dollar scandal", the then-Premier responded in the London Free Press, "I am waiting for the day when somebody says, 'Actually it's \$400 trillion'.
 What was the latest number? \$1.3 billion?
 Do I hear 1.7?
 When are we going to get to 2.8?
-It's kind of an interesting game ...
+It's kind of an interesting game.
 In total we are talking a \$230-million cost."

 By \$230 million, he was referencing the \$190 million for Mississauga and \$40 million for Oakville the Liberals claimed was the total cost to Ontarians.
-The two Auditors General released their findings which proved it actually cost \$275 million for Mississauga and \$815 million for Oakville - totalling \$1.1 billion - the estimate we announced in 2012, which the now-disgraced former Premier mocked!
+The two Auditors General released their findings which proved it actually cost \$275 million for Mississauga and

+\$815 million for Oakville - totaling \$1.1 billion, the estimate we announced in 2012, which the now-disgraced former Premier mocked!